bardimnik/ultimate-ubuntu-tutorial/ultimate-ubuntu-guide.md

 sudo apt -y install sni-qt:i386 libdbusmenu-qt2:i386 libqt4-dbus:i386 libxss1:i386 libgtk2.0-0:i386 gtk2-engines:i386 libgconf-2-4:i386 libasound2-plugins:i386 libv4l-0:i386 skype
 ```
 Those additional packages will help you to avoid any possible problems with sound or camera.

+## Configure Google Chrome with Intel Graphics

+> **N.B.!**
+> - *Do not set `--disable-gpu-driver-bug-workarounds` and `--enable-native-gpu-memory-buffers` in Chrome v55 because fulscreen mode will glitch and Youtube videos will play with tearing.
+These options worked in previous versions but not now.
+But maybe in new versions we will have to enable it again.*

+Open `chrome://flags/` page and set these parameters:
+- `#ignore-gpu-blacklist` = Enable
+- `#enable-display-list-2d-canvas` = Enable
+- `#enable-fast-unload` = Enable
+- `#smooth-scrolling` = Enable
+- `#enable-gpu-rasterization` = Force Enable for all layers
+- `#enable-zero-copy` = Enable

+Restart browser.
+OK.
+Since now Google Chrome will try to use hardware GPU rendereing and even 1080p/60fps videos plays smooth and tear-free.